Siberian chipmunk

-The Siberian chipmunk (Eutamias sibiricus), also called common chipmunk is native to northern Asia from central Russia to China, Korea, and Hokkaidō in northern Japan.
+The Siberian chipmunk (Eutamias sibiricus), also called common chipmunk, is a species of chipmunk native to northern Asia from central Russia to China, Korea, and Hokkaidō in northern Japan.
 It was imported from South Korea and introduced in Europe as a pet in the 1960s.

 Description

 Typically the Siberian chipmunk has four white stripes and five dark stripes along the back.
 It is 18–25 cm long, a third of which is the tail.
 The weight of adults depends on the time of year and food availability.
 It exhibits slight variations in coloration in different geographic regions.
 Even though the Siberian chipmunk normally grows to 50–150 g.
-The Siberian chipmunk exhibits sexual dimorphism, and size and body proportions are the only way to distinguish younger chipmunks from older ones.
+The Siberian chipmunk does not exhibit sexual dimorphism, and size and body proportions are the only way to distinguish younger chipmunks from older ones.
 Its small size may contribute to its relatively short life from two to five years in the wild.
 However, in captivity it lives up to ten years.

 Distribution

-This species is native to Russia in northern European, Siberia to Sakhalin and Kunashir, extreme eastern Kazakhstan, northern Mongolia, northern and central China, Korea, and in Japan in Hokkaido, Iturup, Rishiri, Rebun, Teuri, and Yagishiri.
+The only species of chimpunk found outside North America, the Siberian chipmunk is native to Russia in northern European, Siberia to Sakhalin and Kunashir, extreme eastern Kazakhstan, northern Mongolia, northern and central China, Korea, and in Japan in Hokkaido, Iturup, Rishiri, Rebun, Teuri, and Yagishiri.
 It has been introduced at one confirmed locality, Karuizawa, on Honshu.

 During the 1960s, South Korea began to export these animals to Europe as pets.
 Between 1960 and 1980, South Korea exported more than 200,000 individuals to Europe.

-In the 1970s there were sightings in parks in Europe, and a number of small populations have become resident in suburban forests and urban parks in Belgium, France, Switzerland, Germany, Italy, the Netherlands, and Austria.
+In the 1970s there were sightings in parks in Europe, and a number of small populations have become resident in suburban forests and urban parks in Belgium, France, Switzerland, Germany, Italy, the Netherlands, Austria and Great Britain.
 This is mostly caused by owners releasing these animals because they no longer wanted them as pets, or the owners purposefully freed the chipmunks to live naturally in the wild.
 Other Siberian chipmunks escaped from captivity and inhabited the forested areas of Europe.
 The Dutch chipmunks for example are escapees from a former zoo in Tilburg.
 When the zoo was shut down and all animals were moved away, many chipmunks got forgotten due to their underground residence.
 While thousands of animals were introduced to new environments, they are not very invasive and are naturally slow spreading, 200 to 250 m per year, which prevented them from rapidly moving to areas far beyond where they escaped.
 In 2009, 22 introduced populations in Europe, and 11 in France, were identified in forests and urban parks since the 1970s (not all may still be extant).

 Invasiveness

 In Europe, the Siberian chipmunk is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
-This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.
+This mandates that the species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.